No two Yale Clubs offer exactly the same range of programs, but the ones listed here are among the most popular around the world.

 Yale Day of Service

-The Yale Day of Service, usually held on the second Saturday in May, is an annual event that helps Yale alumni around the world come together to serve their local communities.
+Usually held on the second Saturday in May, the Yale Day of Service helps Yale alumni around the world come together to serve their local communities.
 It also serves as a celebration of ongoing service by alumni and their Yale Clubs, and as a catalyst for new service commitments.
-Service projects are initiated and organized by regional Yale Clubs and other alumni groups, then administered and publicized widely by the AYA so that even alumni who are traveling on that day can sign up to participate in a project far from home.
+Projects are initiated and organized by Yale Clubs and other alumni groups, then catalogued and publicized widely by the AYA so that even alumni who are traveling on that day can sign up to participate in a project far from home.

 Feb Club Emeritus